ehamberg/gtdguide/src/lyagtd.markdown

 # Weekly review

-David Allen's book on "GTD" calls the weekly review a "critical factor for success" and he is not joking.
+David Allen's book on GTD calls the weekly review a "critical factor for success" and he is not joking.
 If you start using the GTD framework and you are not a robot, things will start to slip.
 You will complete the next action of a project and forget to add a new "next action" for that project.
 You will forget to remove next actions that you---if you really thought about it---know that you won't do in the near future because more important things have shown up, and so on.

 *The weekly review* should be done---you guessed it---once per week.
 It will take a while, so you should ideally set off some time (probably at least 30 minutes)